ghex-org/GHEX/doc_src/scope/scope.rst

     :alt: This should not be visible
     :figclass: align-center

-    Traditional distribute memory data distribution: one process (MPI rank) is responsible for one sub-domain of the decomposed domain.
+    Traditional distributed memory data distribution: one process (MPI rank) is responsible for one sub-domain of the decomposed domain.

 .. figure:: figures/oversubscription.png
     :width: 300px